0day-Ashish/0day/README.md

 🚀 executeProposal(uint proposalId)
 Executes the proposal once the voting period has ended.
 Prevents re-execution.

-🧪 HOW TO DEPLOY & TEST IN REMIX
+<h1>🧪 HOW TO DEPLOY & TEST IN REMIX</h1> <br>
-Open Remix IDE at https://remix.ethereum.org
+1. Open Remix IDE at https://remix.ethereum.org

-Create a new file called DecentralizedVoting.sol
+2. Create a new file called DecentralizedVoting.sol

-Paste the smart contract code into the file
+3. Paste the smart contract code into the file

-Compile it using Solidity version ^0.8.0
+4. Compile it using Solidity version ^0.8.0

-Go to the "Deploy & Run" tab and choose an environment (JavaScript VM or MetaMask)
+5. Go to the "Deploy & Run" tab and choose an environment (JavaScript VM or MetaMask)

-Click Deploy
+6. Click Deploy

-Use the following sample interactions:
+7. Use the following sample interactions:

          createProposal("Ban Pineapple Pizza", 3)

          vote(1) from multiple wallet addresses

          getProposal(1) to view live vote count

          executeProposal(1) after the deadline to finalize the proposal

 <h1>📌 USE CASES</h1> <br>
 🏛️ DAO and decentralized governance